 Training and support for governing bodies

-Governing bodies are free to identify their own training and support requirements through a process of regular self-review, allowing them to commission their own training according to their own need.
+Governing bodies are free to identify their own training and support requirements through a process of regular self-review and skills audit, allowing them to commission their own training according to their own need.
 It is important for governing bodies to make sure that they are developing their own skills, and this is emphasised by Ofsted in the School Inspection Handbook.

 In assessing your governing body’s training requirements you may like to consider using some or all of the resources listed on this page.
 You may also like to look at deploying a National Leader of Governance to support your chair of governors, or undertaking an external review of your governing body’s performance.
 The following links should help you get started: